Simone-Zabberoni/kringlecon-2018-report/6/README.md

     211 <Data Name="IpAddress">172.31.254.101</Data>
 ```

 Bingo!
-We have one probably legitimate logon failure and 211 failures from a specifi Ip.
+We have one probably legitimate logon failure and 211 failures from a specific Ip.

 Now we need to find any username which has **successfully** logged on from the attaccker's ip address:
 ```
 elf@22953d27aeb7:~$ evtx_dump.py ho-ho-no.evtx | grep 4624 -A 50 | grep "172.31.254.101" -B 50 | grep "TargetUserName"